 Last week, Democratic lawmakers in the Rhode Island State Senate and House of Representatives proposed bills that would prohibit doctors and other healthcare providers from treating homosexuality as an illness in children under 18.
 The controversial practice, also known as conversion therapy, is banned in six other states and in Washington District of Columbia.

-In Warwick, police arrested a thief known as the ‘Sharpie Swindler,’ after he stole over a hundred dollars in Sharpie products from Hobby Lobby, a craft store chain.
+In Warwick, police arrested a thief known as the ‘Sharpie Swindler,’ after he managed to steal over a hundred dollars in Sharpie products from Hobby Lobby, a craft store chain.
+When they invested in the best metal detector to prevet theft, they finally were able to prove he stole these items.
 Despite stealing the items more than a month ago on Jan.
 18, police were unable to make the arrest until Saturday, Feb.
 19.

 Milo Yiannopolous, editor for Breitbart News, a far-right media organization, was disinvited from the Conservative Political Action Conference and lost his book deal from Simon and Schuster on Monday.
 The reaction was prompted after video resurfaced on social media of Yiannopolous seeming to defend pedophilia.
 Yiannopolous, a controversial figure often associated with the “alt-right,” disputed the video as misleading.
 The decisions to drop Yiannopolous come just weeks after the University of California Berkeley was forced to cancel his speaking event amid protests and riots.